Mahe1980/app/README.md

 1) Navigate to `<project root>/src` and run `python app.py`

-2) Open browser and go the URL `http://localhost:5000/total`
+2) Open a browser and go the URL `http://localhost:5000/total`